qualcomm/QcNode/scripts/utils/data_online/README.md

 ## 2. How to use this tool

-### 2.1 Launch the related RideHalSampleApp Data Online pileine.
+### 2.1 Launch the related QCNodeSampleApp Data Online pileine.

-For how to use RideHalSampleApp, refer RideHalSampleApp [`user guide`](../../../tests/sample/README.md#212-ridehal-dataonline-sample).
+For how to use QCNodeSampleApp, refer QCNodeSampleApp [`user guide`](../../../tests/sample/README.md#212-qc-dataonline-sample).

-For how to configure a typical data online inference pipeline, refer RideHalSampleApp [`1 QNN model data online inference pipeline`](../../../tests/sample/README.md#34-1-qnn-model-data-online-inference-pipeline).
+For how to configure a typical data online inference pipeline, refer QCNodeSampleApp [`1 QNN model data online inference pipeline`](../../../tests/sample/README.md#34-1-qnn-model-data-online-inference-pipeline).

 ### 2.2 Launch a gateway if needed